montaan/montaan/TASKS.md

     [] Fetch plugins from GitHub
         [] Sandbox plugins

+## Faster commit flow

+    [] Bors for driving CI
+    [] Remove unnecessary hurdles to commit flow
+        [] Aim for fully-automated merges of unsafe code - think Wikipedia [] If your commit passes automated tests, either your commit is good or the tests are broken [] Fast & easy reverts
+        [] Sandbox everything
+    [] Instead of a single core codebase, multiple core codebases (core maintainers do 95% of code, and are difficult to scale in-codebase -> better to have multiple codebases)

 ## "Payment" system

     [] Commit prompt to pay for use via commit